-Raising your rates can be especially nerve-wracking when you’re wondering how to approach and reach out to your biggest client.
+Telling a client you’re raising your rates can be especially nerve-wracking when you’re wondering how to approach and reach out to your biggest clients.

 💔 Falling out of love with your clients?
 Trade some of your worst clients for the best companies in the world with SolidGigs, our premium weekly freelance job list & course library.
 Love your business again.
 Learn more »

-But there are ways to do this without losing your cool.
+But there are ways to tell your clients you’re raising your prices do this without losing your cool.

 Below are a few suggestions to smooth the transition and even a tactic that can even help land you extra work while raising your rates.

 When the time comes, you’ll want to reach out to your clients via email.
 Start the email off with a friendly tone and keep these key talking points in mind.